Terrier-Tech/clypboard-wiki/CrudController.md

 Note that the controller and route names should be plural.

+## Index/Show Views

+As can be seen in the example above, CrudController does *not* implement an index action by default.
+This is because basically every one would have to be different, so I didn't see much point.

+It does, however, implement a *show* action (e.g. "/foos/#{foo.id}"), which will load the record based on id and render show.html.haml (or a JSON representation of the object if .json is applied to the id in the path).

 ## New/Edit Views

 By default, CrudController will handle all CRUD operations as-is, so there's no need to implement those actions explicitly.
 Simply provide the appropriate view(s) and the controller will provide reasonable behavior for the actions.
 This includes performing validation and saving using the user changes method (.save_by_user?).